relevant-ai/RelevantCardsDocumentation/README.md

 I encourage everyone to start by reading [REL's backstory: **How we turned JSON into a full programmig language**](https://medium.com/relevant-stories/rel-chapter-1-907ff616bf80).

 A *Relevant Card* is a JSON file hosted somewhere on the web, which outputs content for the Relevant iOS App.
-This JSON file contains instructions on how to gather the data and display it using templates such as banner images, footers, etc.
+This JSON file contains instructions on how to gather data from APIs, and display it using templates such as banner images, footers, etc.

 Great ways to host JSON files include [Dropbox](https://www.dropbox.com) and [GitHub Gists](https://gist.github.com) (in both services, make sure to use the **Raw** link when adding cards to your Relevant App deck).